 This section contains pages to help you get started quickly with a minimum setup and use the various features, environments, and systems offered with Redis Enterprise Software.

 In this quick setup guide, we take you through the steps to install RS in a Linux environment to test its capabilities.
 To run RS in a Docker container for development or testing purposes, go to the Docker Quick Start Guide.
 The steps to set up a Redis Enterprise Software (RS) cluster with a single node are super simple and go as follows: Step 1: Install Redis Enterprise Software Step 2: Setup a Redis Enterprise Software cluster Step 3: Create a new Redis database Step 4: Connect to your Redis database Step 1: Install Redis Enterprise Software You can download the binaries from the Redis Enterprise Software download site and copy the download package to machine with a Linux-based OS.

 For testing purposes, you can run Redis Enterprise Software on Docker containers on Linux, Windows, or MacOS.
 The Redis Enterprise Software container represents a node in an RS Cluster.
 When deploying RS using Docker, there are a couple of common topologies: Topology #1: The simplest topology is to run a single-node RS Cluster with a single container in a single host machine.
 This is best for local development or functional testing.

 If you need to do a quick performance benchmark of Redis Enterprise, we have a tool just for this; memtier_benchmark.
 Prerequisites: Redis Enterprise Software installed A cluster configured A database created If you need a quick setup for the prerequisites, please go here.
 It is recommended to run memtier_benchmark on a separate node that is not part of the cluster being tested.
-If you run it on a node of the cluster, be mindful that it will affect the performance of both the cluster and memtier_benchmark.
+If you run it on a node of the cluster, be mindful that it affects the performance of both the cluster and memtier_benchmark.